mchl-labs/atenadb-cli/README.md

 Atena has a number of commands and sometimes, as you test things, you may not remember the exact command.
 Atena-CLI provides help for commands use, using the `help` command.

+> 💡: Remember, Atena CLI default connects to AtenaDb server at localhost:5001.
+This choice is for security reasons.
+It is meant to prevent "accidentally" running commands and taking control of others AtenaDb.
+(If their owners haven’t changed their Admin default password)

 ## Atena commands

 By typing `help` you'll get all commands: